More detail on two of the most popular ways to get involved…

 I run what I call my Action Team (or MPACT for short) and perhaps you’d be interested in getting involved.

 The whole process lasts no more than a couple of hours.
-It is a really interesting opportunity to find out what issues, local people are actually interested and even if residents don’t have any concerns they get to know that their MP genuinely is interested in them!
+It is a really interesting opportunity to find out what issues, local people are actually interested and even if residents don’t have any concerns they get to know that I’m interested in hearing from them!